Dusty Robotics utilizes the ION/CME N-Series Drive

 White Paper

-You may also be interested in: Step Motor Noise and How To Fix It
+You may also be interested in: How To Control Stepper Motors

 All of these techniques have the potential to improve the performance of the machine, but seldom provide perfect compensation.
-This is because in the real world each machine and motor will differ slightly in its behavior.
-An interesting area of motion control science adds algorithmic observers to the servo compensation scheme in an attempt to automatically map and scale these variations.
-This active research area may be the subject of a future article, but in the meantime, I hope you enjoyed this walk-through of feedforward techniques.
+This is because in the real world each machine and motor will differ slightly in its behavior, and over time operating in the field these differences may grow.

-PMD Motion That Provides Feedforward And Torque Linearization
+PMD Products That Provide Feedforward and Torque Linearization

-PMD has been producing ICs that provide advanced motion control of DC Brush and Brushless DC motors for more than twenty-five years.
-Since that time, we have also embedded these ICs into plug and play modules and boards.
-While different in packaging, all PMD products are controlled by C-Motion, our easy to use motion control language and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial motion control applications.
+PMD has been producing motion control ICs that provide advanced control of DC Brush and Brushless motors for more than twenty-five years.
+Since that time, we have also embedded these ICs into motor amplifiers, motion control drives, and motion control boards.
+While different in packaging, all PMD products are controlled by C-Motion, PMD’s easy to use motion control software library and are ideal for use in medical, laboratory, semiconductor, robotic, and industrial motion control applications.

 ION N-Series Drive